Church of the Transfiguration, Roman Catholic (Manhattan): History and description

 The church is one of four on the Lower East Side built from Manhattan schist.
 The AIA Guide to New York City describes it as "[A] Georgian church with Gothic (small-paned double-hung) windows ... with Gothic tracery ...
 Dressed Manhattan schist makes neat building blocks, with brownstone detail."
-A copper-covered octagonal tower designed by Henry Engelbert was added to the church building in 1868, when the Gothic windows are assumed to have been added as well.
+A copper-covered, octagonal bell tower designed by Henry Engelbert was added to the church building in 1868, when the Gothic windows are assumed to have been added as well.
 The church was designated a New York City landmark in 1966, and was added to the National Register of Historic Places in 1980.